ietf-wg-acme/acme/draft-ietf-acme-acme.md

 by including the key in the PEM file returned in response to a query for a certificate URL.

-When processing an file of type "application/pem-certificate-chain", a client SHOULD verify that the file contains only encoded certificates.
+When processing a file of type "application/pem-certificate-chain", a client SHOULD verify that the file contains only encoded certificates.
 If anything other than a certificate is found (i.e., if the string "\-\-\-\-\-BEGIN" is ever followed by anything other than "CERTIFICATE"), then the client MUST reject the